New Brighton State Beach: Wildlife

 The rocky shores of New Brighton Park are home to many wildlife inhabitants such as mussels, sea stars, barnacles, rock crabs, sea anemones, and ocean worms.
 Fish populations around the pier include flounder, sole, halibut, mackerel, lingcod, jacksmelt, cabezon, anchovy, perch, kingfish, steelhead, and salmon.
-Other animals that inhabit the park include pelicans, dolphins, sea otters, sea lions, and migrating whales.
+Other animals that inhabit the park include pelicans, dolphins, sea otters, sea lions, sharks, and migrating whales.
 In the summer and early fall, a species of seabirds called sooty shearwaters migrate north by the thousands from southern regions as far away as New Zealand.
 These birds fly over the ocean in figure eights as they hunt for anchovies.

 Tall grasses and scrubby vegetation grow along the beach.
 The park is surrounded by oak trees, Monterey cypress trees, eucalyptus trees, and soaring pine trees.
 Wild berry vines surround the campsites of the park.

 Weather

 New Brighton Park is located in the coastal region of Santa Cruz County where the annual average high is 69 °F and the annual average low is 45 °F. The average amount of rainfall this region receives in a year is 29.0 in.